Emanuel-Boaventura/Emanuel-Boaventura/README.md

 - My hobbies are watching some anime and play a lot of games on my computer.

 ## 🔭 Techs
-- Sass & styled-components
+- Sass, styled-components, Stitches
-- TypeScript
+- ReactJS, NextJS, TypeScript
-- ReactJS
 - MongoDB
 - MySql

 ## 🌱 I intend to learn
 - Ruby
+- Elixir
-- PHP
+- AdonisJS
-- NextJS
+- Remix